-Finally, I love using Google Forms to get students feedback.
-Whether it be classroom community related or their opinion about how a lesson went, the anonymity of a Form makes it a great tool gather students’ honest opinions.
+Finally, I love using Google Forms to get students’ feedback.
+Whether it be classroom community-related or their opinion about how a lesson went, the anonymity of a Form makes it a great tool to gather students’ honest opinions.
 I love that I can refer back to it when needed without holding on to a bunch of slips of paper.

 I might ask students what they feel is going well in our classroom or what we need to work on.
 I might ask them to share something that’s been bothering them or a win they’ve had.
 Incorporating this sharing in a different format allows students privacy which leads to more honest answers.